Leisure shop FAQs.

 An RFID card is a plastic card (e.g. Skicard or SwissPass) that is equipped with RFID chips – a technology that is already used for ski passes, for example.
 With this technology you benefit from direct access to our leisure partners.
 The leisure services ticket can be loaded directly onto this card and you can use the card without the need for exchange, e.g. at the turnstile.
 Leisure could not be simpler.

 Which RailAway offers are available in the leisure shop?

 In the leisure shop, you can purchase a wide individual range of leisure offers from RailAway online.
-You can print out your own OnlineTickets (print@home).
+You can print out your own OnlineTickets (print@home) or some can be loaded onto an RFID card (Skicard or SwissPass).
 Round trips, group and school offers, as well as event combined offers are not available in the leisure shop.
 The range of the offer is constantly being extended.

 What is a public transport OnlineTicket?